Analysis | Sorry, Trump fans: Al Gore was never considered president-elect

 That’s true, of course.
-Nor had the media selected the president the day prior, when it determined that Joe Biden had clearly won more votes in Pennsylvania and, therefore, enough electoral votes to earn the title of “president-elect.”
+Nor had the media selected the president the day before, when it determined that Joe Biden had clearly won more votes in Pennsylvania and, therefore, enough electoral votes to earn the title of “president-elect.”
 The voters selected Biden to replace Trump.
 The media simply reported on that selection.

 But Murtaugh’s argument was incorrect in another, more important way.
 The media never made a similar assertion about Gore in 2000 because he was never determined to have clearly won enough votes in enough states to win the presidency.
 The media never called Gore “president-elect” at all.
 And, in fact, the Washington Times never carried that front page, as it was quickly pointed out to Murtaugh.
 (He subsequently deleted his tweet.)